Maria Burns Ortiz

 Maria Burns Ortiz is a co-founder and Chief Executive Officer for 7 Generation Games.
 Maria leads 7 Generation Games creative and narrative teams, taking ideas from concept to commercial product.
-In addition to running game design, Maria manages 7 Generation Games’ non-technical staff (including marketing, sales and operations) and co-leads business development.
+In addition to running game design, Maria co-leads business development and non-technical staff (including marketing and sales and operations).

 Under her leadership, 7 Generation Games been awarded Minne Inno’s edtech “Blazer Award” (2021), recognized “Best Learning Games Artwork” at the Department of Education’s ED Games Expo (2019), named one of the “Top 50 Apps for Kids” by Educents (2017), selected as one of Homeschool.com’s “Top 100 Educational Websites” (2017), chosen as one of Tech.Co’s Top 50 Startups of the Year (2016), selected for Tech Inclusion’s Startup Showcase (2016) and accepted into BoomStartup’s EdTech Accelerator cohort (2015).
 7 Generation Games was the media and entertainment category pitch contest winner the 2017 Global Entrepreneurship Summit, co-host by the U.S. State Department and the Government of India, in Hyderabad, India.
-In 2018, 7 Generation Games was selected for Startup Chile, a Chilean government-backed tech initiative – receiving two rounds of CORFO (Chile’s economic development agency) to establish Latin American operations.
+In 2018, 7 Generation Games was selected for Startup Chile – a Chilean government-backed tech initiative – receiving two rounds of CORFO (Chile’s economic development agency) to establish Latin American operations.

 Her journalism work has received numerous accolades.
 She was named the National Association of Hispanic Journalists’ Emerging Journalist of the Year in 2007.
 In 2008, she was one of just 32 key influencers named to Newspapers in Education’s “Face of the Future: Hispanics Who Will Influence the World.”
 That same year, she was selected to participate in the Fulbright Commission’s Berlin Capital Program.

 She was an adjunct professor at Emerson College from 2011-2013.
 In addition to introductory journalism courses, she designed the curriculum for and taught “Interactive News,” which examined innovative ways technology can be integrated in news gathering and reporting.
 She was twice a visiting lecturer at Tufts University on the subject of digital integration in the sports and media industries.